WHAT IS A HOUPPELANDE? - DISTINGUISHING FEATURES

 - SLEEVE STYLES - COLLAR STYLES

-widely worn in the 15th century.
+widely worn in the late 14th century and 15th century.
 It replaced

 the more fitted surcotes and overgowns, although like them, often

 showed off the gown underneath which was more costly and expensive.

 but became known as a garment in its own right.

 It was always worn with an undergown, never alone.

 Shown at right is a detail from the 1445 painting by van der Weyden,

 The Magdalene Reading showing Mary in a houppelande which

 is folded back to expose her undergown.

 Czech Republic.
 It shows a small neck opening and the vast amount

 of fabric which creates the folds which we see in contemporary

 The distinguishing features of the houppelande, were:

 - a voluminous amount of fabric

 in the lower part of the gown

-were many different sleeve types, but most used a large amount of fabric compared to previous
+were many different sleeve types, but most used a large amount

-gowns and fitted kirtles.
+the fabric.
 It was always belted under the bust at the back with

-a fabric belt which might have expensive decorative
+a fabric belt which might have expensive decorative metal buckles

-with a separate bodice like some other styles of gown shown on the 15th
+some other styles of gown shown on the 15th

 CENTURY GOWNS page.

-The styles of the sleeves of the houppelande varied.
+styles of the sleeves of the houppelande varied.

 Shearing Samsons Hair by the Boucicaut Master from the Bible